james-mcgregor100/JamesMcGregor_T1A1/readme.md

 #### **Explain the Reasons**
 Arrays are an important data structure to use in programming as they allow the program to hold blocks of important data, which contain many elements.
 Storing many elements in one index allows the program to access, retrieve or store large amounts of data, and to locate specific pieces of data accurately and easily.
 Arrays store data in a numerical order, starting from zero.
 Therefore, it is easy for a piece of data to be located in the array as it has its own unique location among the other data in the array.
 This can be very convenient when needing to retrieve specific data objects from an array.

-Moreover, arrays are a particularly great data structure to use to store a group of data that are related to each other.
+Arrays are a particularly great data structure to use to store a group of data that are related to each other.
 For example, if a program were created about selling animals online, an array may be used to store the data of all dog breeds, or all cat breeds that are bought and sold on the website or application.
+Moreover, arrays only use one variable to give a value to the array, as opposed to a list of individual variables, this uses less memory in the program and allows for faster search times.

 Another reason why an array may be a better option over another data structure is because of its ability to be two dimensional.

 A possible reason for deciding not to use arrays could be because of an array’s fixed size, and it’s fixed memory.
 Unfortunately, if extra data needed to be added to the array

-Save memory
-Use only one variable to call the array, as opposed to a list of individual variables.

 Source for Arrays - https://w3.cs.jmu.edu/spragunr/CS240_F12/ConciseNotes.pdf - page 10-page 11
 Source for Arrays - https://www.google.com.au/books/edition/Learning_Ruby/pYS_Fm5LqUYC?hl=en&gbpv=1&dq=introduction+to+ruby&printsec=frontcover page 93